 As you can see the sprinkles on the rim of the milk bottles were a BIG hit too!And a party just isn’t a party without blowing bubbles in your milk until they overflow!
 Am I right?!Yes, my sweet boys, both of you will do amazing things.
 I just know it.
 Work hard.
 Be kind.
 And always remember that your mama loves you with every ounce of her being.
 Have a wonderful school year!
 Let the new adventures begin!

 I hope you enjoyed our little back to school party and checking out our newest family tradition.
-I’m also sharing all of the party printables and decor signs below as free printables too.
+I’m also sharing all of the party printables and decor signs below as free printables in our printable library too.
 If you use these back to school party printables and/or make a School Memory Book I’d love to see it!
 Please tag me @justaddconfetti on Instagram and use the #justaddconfettiprintables hashtag.

 Back to School Party: Free Printables